The annual AIC International Picnic is finally BACK!

 The Theory Test checks your knowledge and understanding of traffic laws, vehicle operation, behavior, and safety on the road.

-To prepare for the test, you can check out the pool of questions and answers (published by the Ministry of Transportation), which includes 58 example questions and allows you to test yourself.
+To prepare for the test, use the pool of questions and answers (published by the Ministry of Transportation), which includes 40 example questions and allows you to test yourself.* Other than Hebrew, the question pool page is now available in English, Spanish, Russian, French, and Arabic (use the language selector at the top of the page).

 In addition, there are plenty of online practice resources.
 Feel free to ask about your options on our Facebook Community.